Discover the wild heart of India on guided nature walks and treks through Jim Corbett National Park, home to tigers and diverse wildlife.

 Jim Corbett National Park, India's oldest national park, is a haven for wildlife enthusiasts and nature lovers.
 Established in 1936, it’s renowned for its tiger population, but its biodiversity extends far beyond its striped residents.
 Dense forests, grasslands, and the shimmering Kosi River create a diverse ecosystem that’s best explored on foot.
 While jeep safaris offer a thrilling way to cover vast distances, nature walks and trekking tours provide an intimate encounter with the park's subtler wonders.
 These guided excursions allow you to tread softly through the undergrowth, observe smaller flora and fauna often missed from a vehicle, and truly connect with the pulse of the wilderness.
 These immersive experiences are led by knowledgeable local guides, often former trackers or naturalists, who possess an intimate understanding of the terrain, animal behaviour, and the delicate balance of the forest.
 They can point out medicinal plants, identify bird calls, track animal footprints, and share fascinating insights into the park's history and conservation efforts.
 Whether you’re a seasoned trekker or a casual walker, there’s a guided exploration suitable for you, offering a unique perspective on this iconic Indian landscape that goes beyond the roar of the tiger and into the rustle of leaves and the chirping of unseen birds.
 It's an opportunity to slow down, breathe in the fresh forest air, and appreciate the intricate details of a thriving natural habitat.

-Discover our top picks for nature walks & trekking in Jim Corbett National Park
+Looking to book?
+View all available nature walks & trekking in Jim Corbett National Park with live pricing and instant confirmation.

 Observe smaller wildlife, birds, and insects up close that might be missed from a safari vehicle.